 NetworkX, on the other hand, comes at a distant third with running times in the order of 10 to 170 times slower than graph-tool.
 This is mostly due to its pure Python implementation, which is known in general to be substantially slower than C/C++ (see here for further comparisons).

 One must remember that performance alone is not the only issue which should be considered.
-All these libraries have their own advantages and disadvantages, which need to be considered in detail when considering what is the best library to use.
+All these libraries have their own advantages and disadvantages, which need to be considered in detail when deciding what is the best library to use.
 Here are a couple of important facts:

 Additionally, these libraries have different APIs and handle things slightly differently, and they may appeal to different user tastes.
 Furthermore the set of algorithms which is implemented is not identical.
 For instance, graph-tool has graph filtering, more extensive flow algorithms, stochastic blockmodel inference, and interactive graph drawing, to name a few unique features.
 However, both NetworkX and igraph have their own unique features and algorithms which graph-tool currently lacks, and a detailed point-for-point comparison it is out of the scope of this brief analysis.
 In the end, it is up to the user to make a more detailed comparison and decide what is more appropriate.